 - After registering, the submission form can be accessed on the dashboard (only accessible when logged into your Code/Art Hub account).

-- A complete entry must include: The URL to your project (make sure it’s viewable by anyone with the link), a clear photo of yourself, your written response to the following questions:(1) What was the inspiration behind your entry?
-(2) How did you incorporate the theme into your submission?
-(3) What was most challenging from a coding perspective in creating your self-portrait?
+- A complete entry must include: The URL to your project (make sure it’s viewable by anyone with the link), a clear photo of yourself & your written response to the following questions:(1) What was the inspiration behind your entry?
+(2) How did you incorporate the theme?
+(3) What was most challenging from a coding perspective in creating your project?
 (4) What did you find most rewarding?

-Teachers and Educators, Code/Art’s Coding Competition can help you teach coding in your classroom.
+- Teachers, Code/Art’s Competition can help you teach coding in your classroom!

 - Access our easy-to-teach lesson plans by registering to our Hub.